Curriculum Review Guide and Forms

 Members of the academic community should utilize these forms to make requests for new programs and courses and changes to existing programs and changes.

-Catalog Degree Requirements Worksheet —required to accompany New Program and Program Change Requests
+Catalog Degree Requirements Worksheet (Word version) —required to accompany New Program and Program Change Requests

 Information requested in these forms allows: 1) the committees to perform informed reviews, 2) campus offices to complete important functions, such as updates to the student information system for the course catalog and degree audits, and 3) outside organizations, such as THECB or SACSCOC, to review and approve changes for our growing institution.